-The $2.99 WordPress.com personal plan comes next.
-For just $2.99 per month, you can have everything taken care of for you.
-You’ll get a free domain name, free backups, free SSL, free security, no ads . . . with some limitations.
+The $4.00 WordPress.com Personal Plan comes next.
+For just $4.00 per month, you can have everything taken care of for you.
+You’ll get a free domain name (including free privacy protection), free backups, free SSL, free security, no ads . . . with some limitations.
 As far as your site visitors know, your site will look as professional as any other website out there.
 But you’ll be limited to only WordPress software and a couple hundred WordPress themes.
 You won’t be able to alter the look and feel of your site (not much).
 Support is still limited.
 You won’t be able to install plugins.
 You’ll only get one website.

-Some shared web hosts cost about the same amount as the personal plan.
-For example, if you get Inmotion’s shared hosting plan (using this link), you’ll only pay about $3.50 per month.
+Some shared web hosts cost about the same amount as the Personal Plan.
+For example, if you get Inmotion’s shared hosting plan (using this link), you’ll only pay $3.49 per month.
 However, you’ll still need to purchase a domain name (about $10-$15 per year) to be fully up and running.
 Some shared hosts may include a free domain name.

 A traditional web host (shared hosting) comes next.
 It’s typically about $5 per month plus you’ll need to purchase your own domain name for about $10 per year.
 You will have unlimited freedom with this option but it will require more effort on your part.
 With great freedom comes great complexity.

-After this, a VPS with a traditional web host costs about $30 (or more) per month.
-This is similar to the WordPress.com business plan which runs about $25 per month.
+After this, a VPS (virtual private server) with a traditional web host costs about $30 (or more) per month.
+This is similar to the WordPress.com Business Plan which runs about $25 per month.
 However, the VPS offers a much higher degree of flexibility.
 You can set up endless email accounts (with your domain name), you can set up multiple WordPress websites (or other websites), you can resell hosting . . . but the level of complexity increases exponentially.

 Which One Should I Use?
 WordPress.com or Traditional Hosting?